pebakery/pebakery-docs/Commands/WIM/WimApply.md

 Extracts ("applies") an image from a Windows Imaging (.wim) file.

 Note that `WimApply` is designed to extract, or "apply", entire WIM images.
-If you want to extract specific files or directories use the `WimExtract` or `WimExtractList` command instead.
+If you want to extract specific files or directories use the `WimExtract` or `WimExtractBulk` command instead.

 ## Syntax